department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-interviews/conversation-guide.md

 - Can you tell me briefly about your service history?

-#### Learning about Vet Centers:
+## Learning about Vet Centers:

-Are you familiar with Vet Centers?
+- Are you familiar with Vet Centers?

  - If no, see “Contingency Plan”

-What has been your experience with a Vet Center, if any?
+- What has been your experience with a Vet Center, if any?

-When did you first learn about Vet Centers?
+- When did you first learn about Vet Centers?

  - How did you first learn about them?

-How did you go about finding the location of your Vet Center before you first visited?
+- How did you go about finding the location of your Vet Center before you first visited?

-Could finding your Vet Center have been easier in any way?
+- Could finding your Vet Center have been easier in any way?

+## Being a client:

+- What kind of services, activities or resources does your Vet Center offer?

+- Can you tell me a little about the services, activities or resources you’ve leveraged?

+- Have the types of services or activities that you’ve engaged with changed at all over time?

+- How do you learn about events or services that your Vet Center offers?

+ - How would you like to learn about them?

+- If you wanted to share information about a Vet Center event with a friend or family member, how would you like to do that?

+- If you had to rank the things offered at a Vet Center in order of importance what would that look like for you?

+- Have you visited multiple Vet Centers?

+ - If yes, what makes you choose one over the other?

 ### Scenario
 In this next scenario,